 - Estimated Completion Time: 1.5 hours

-Learners will be able to define a four-step process for creating an effective diversity and inclusion (D&I) strategy to improve diversity, equity and inclusion in the workplace throughout the employee lifecycle and all areas of the organization.
+Learners will be able to define a four-step process for creating an effective diversity, equity and inclusion (DEI) strategy to improve diversity, equity and inclusion in the workplace throughout the employee lifecycle and all areas of the organization.

 By the end of this course, learners will be able to: